-After playing (a lot) of soccer and swimming as a kid, I ran in high school and thought that was going to be my thing.
+After playing (a lot) of soccer and swimming as a kid, I ran in high school and thought that would be my thing.
 I was wrong.
 Instead, I learned how to triathlon in college on the Cal Triathlon team and after school raced elite for a couple of years.
 But I wasn’t very good and I was very burnt out.
 A triathlon break led to some running, some mountain biking badly, some Crossfitting, and a little obstacle course racing.
 I fundamentally believe you are a product of all your experiences and those ultimately made me stronger and faster.
 While in grad school, I re-found my love of triathlon while racing with the USC Triathlon team.
-Now, I just want to see how fast I can go.

 These are my PRs: